BossLadyZ/BossLadyZ/README.md

-## 👋 Hi, I’m Azeezat, a Junior Data Analyst
+## 👋 Hi, I’m Azeezat, a Data Analyst
 <!-- ![Docker](https://img.shields.io/badge/-Docker-fff?&logo=Docker) -->
 Working passionately and tirelessly to make Data make sense for you with:
 ####  - Python,